fastify/fastify-vite/docs/guide/vue.md

 [prepass]: https://github.com/FormidableLabs/react-ssr-prepass
 [preHandler]: https://www.fastify.io/docs/latest/Hooks/#prehandler

-The first is `getPayload`, which is in a way very similar to `getServerSideProps` [in Next.js](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) and [react-ssr-prepass][prepass], but has some other tricks of its own.
-Exporting a `getPayload` function from a view will **automatically cause it to be called prior to SSR when rendering the route it's associated to**, but will **also automatically register an endpoint where you can call it from the client**.
+The first is `getPayload`, which is in a way very similar to `getServerSideProps` [in Next.js](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering), with a dash of [react-ssr-prepass][prepass].
+Exporting a `getPayload` function from a view will **automatically cause it to be called <b>prior to SSR</b> (still in the Fastify layer) when rendering the route it's associated to**, but will **also automatically register an endpoint where you can call it from the client**.
 Not only that, coupled with <b>fastify-vite</b>'s [`useHydration`](/functions/use-hydration) isomorphic hook, `getPayload` will stay working seamlessly during client-side navigation ([History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) via [Vue Router](https://next.router.vuejs.org/), [React Router](https://reactrouter.com/) etc).
 In that regard it's very similar to `asyncData` Nuxt.js, which will also work seamlessly during SSR and client-side navigation.

 In a nutshell — navigating to a route on the client will cause an HTTP request to be triggered automatically for that route's payload data.
 If the route is being server-side rendered, data is retrieved on the server and just hydrated on the client on first render.